Rkil3/Rkil3.github.io/README.md

 ![image2](https://cdn.sparkfun.com//assets/parts/5/8/0/3/10811-03.jpg)

 Next step is to grab **2x** 4 Double AA Battery Power Pack and the Power Adapter.
+These need to fit in between the body

 ## Step 3